alexch/codelikethis/public/lessons/learn_to_code_with_javascript/iteration_methods.md

 # Lab: Titleize with Map

-Remember capitalize?
+Remember the [capitalize function](./functions#anchor/capitalize)?
 It capitalizes the first letter of a string and makes the whole rest of the string lowercase.

 ```javascript
 function capitalize(word) {